bemer/containers-on-aws-workshop/07-AutoScaling/README.md

 After adding this information, let's add a new `scaling policy`, which will execute the scaling actions in your cluster based in some specific metrics.
 Click in the button `Add scaling policy`.

 In this screen, give your policy the name `containers-workshop-ecs-scaling-policy`.
-In this workshop, we are going to scale the tasks every time that the metric `ECSServiceAverageCPUUtilization` reaches 40%.
-Add the value `40` in `Target value`, change the `Scale-out cooldown period` and the `Scale-in cooldown period` to `30`.
+In this workshop, we are going to scale the tasks every time that the metric `ECSServiceAverageCPUUtilization` reaches 10%.
+Add the value `10` in `Target value`, change the `Scale-out cooldown period` and the `Scale-in cooldown period` to `30`.
 We are doing this change in order to scale fast and see everything working fine in our workshop.

+>NOTE: We are using a lower value here because we will be generating load using just one EC2 instance.
+In a real world scenario, you might want to use a higher value to scale your application.

 Leave the other parameters with the default values and them click in `Save`: